what types of foods are considered pungent

 Spices are the most well-known category of pungent foods.
 Some popular pungent spices include:

-- Mustard Seeds: These small seeds pack a powerful punch and are often used in pickling, sauces, and spice blends.
+• Mustard Seeds are not only pungent but can also add a salty taste to dishes.: These small seeds pack a powerful punch and are often used in pickling, sauces, and spice blends.

 Pungent Vegetables That Add Depth